 5 big reasons why enterprises face challenges

-2. Rate of business change is ever increasing – Constant speeding of business change caused by internet and mobile technologies is hugely determining who survives and who thrives.
+2. Rate of business change is ever-increasing – Constant speeding of business change caused by the internet and mobile technologies is hugely determining who survives and who thrives.

 5. Competitive threats are hard to see or act – Companies need to experiment, and plan products and services that cannibalize their own successful (in the past) offerings.
 Innovate or perish paradigm is now a reality.